Mara House is a hotel with a difference, completely unlike any hotel you are likely to come across in your travels.

 - Companies wanting to take special employees on a different type of holiday – nothing as strenuous as rock climbing or bunjee jumping, but intimate and team building – perhaps bringing along a motivational trainer.

 - Family celebrations or organising a holiday to bring family members living in different parts of the world together in a holiday location that has something to offer other than sun, sea and sand.

 Amr – the House Manager is also our amazing Chef.
 The restaurant was the brainchild and work of my son, Stephen and his wife, Sara.
 The Salahadeen Feast took our restaurant to #1 on TripAdvisor while it was open to the public.
 Our food is traditional, healthy, wholesome Egyptian cuisine which Amr learned from his mother at a very young age.
 These days, the Feast is a treat reserved for our in-house guests only.

 Mara House has a sun terrace filled mostly with cacti and bougainvillea where you can relax and it is especially enjoyable at night.
 We always have clear skies so if you like star-gazing you will truly enjoy this space.
-Our newly built BBQ on the roof should quickly become a favourite with everyone this winter.
+Our newly built BBQ should quickly become a favourite with everyone this winter.
 Yes – BBQ in the winter in Egypt.

 Latest posts by Mara (see all)

-- Tipping in Egypt - 21/06/2019
+- Winter Weather in Egypt - 13/12/2019